 Define your life purpose and make sure it is represented in your retirement life.

-This last item on the checklist is centered on your idea of a “good life.”
+This last item on the checklist is centred on your idea of a “good life.”
 This may not be easy to define, but existing tools and frameworks can help guide the process.

 In our recent research, we found success in helping people uncover their life values in the context of their financial goals by using the PERMA-V framework.
 This framework is from the field of positive psychology and posits that well-being has several components: positive emotion, engagement, relationships, meaning, accomplishment, and vitality.